Paschal Triduum: Good Friday

-Also in Catholicism, images of saints may, in accordance with local custom, be veiled throughout the last two weeks of Lent.
+Also in Catholicism, in some places, statues, with the exception of those depicting the suffering Christ, such as the Man of Sorrows, are also covered with purple or black cloths.
 Votive lights before these images are not lit.
-Crucifixes that are movable are hidden, while those that are not movable are veiled until after the Good Friday service.
+Crucifixes are veiled until the Good Friday service.
 Catholic faithful typically venerate the crucifix by kissing the feet of the corpus.
 Veneration of a simple wooden cross is common in Anglican worship, with the faithful touching or kissing it.